 - Physics 135 is Physics 136

-Physics 140 also has a co-requisite of Math 111 (Calculus A) or its equivalent, since some calculus will be used in the lectures.
-Physics 145 has a co-requisite of Math 112 (Calculus B), and Physics 240 has a co-requisite of Math 213 (Calculus C), for the same reason.
+Physics 140 also has a co-requisite of Math 111 (Calculus 1) or its equivalent, since some calculus will be used in the lectures.
+Physics 145 has a co-requisite of Math 112 (Calculus 2), and Physics 240 has a co-requisite of Math 213 (Calculus 3), for the same reason.

 Physics 141 (First Year Seminar in Physics) is designed to introduce entering students to an area of contemporary physics research.
-Generally, the topics vary from year to year; in the past, the seminar has explored topics such as material science, nanoscience, astrophysics, particle physics, biological physics and gravitation.
-We strongly recommend this course for first year students considering physics as a major; it is open ONLY to first-year students enrolled in Physics 140 or Physics 240.
+The topic varies from year to year; in the past, the seminar has explored topics such as material science, nanoscience, astrophysics, particle physics, biological physics and gravitation.
+We strongly recommend this course for first-year students considering physics as a major; it is open ONLY to first-year students enrolled in or holding credit for Physics 140.
+It is the co-requisite lab for first-year students enrolling in Physics 240 due to advanced placement in physics and calculus (see below).

 Advanced Placement in Physics

-Students with C-level AP Physics credit (i.e. those who scored either 4 or 5 on the Mechanics-C exam) may be eligible to enroll in Physics 240 (Fields and Spacetime) and Physics 241 (Fields and Spacetime Laboratory) instead of Physics 140 in the fall semester, depending on the amount of experience the student has had in laboratory work.
-Such students would then likely continue in physics by taking Physics 145 (Modern Physics) and 146 (Intro to Experimental Physics II) in the spring semester.
+Students with C-level AP Physics credit (i.e. those who scored either 4 or 5 on the Mechanics-C exam) may be eligible to enroll in Physics 240 (Fields and Spacetime) instead of Physics 140 in the fall semester, depending on the amount of experience the student has had in laboratory work and the calculus placement level of the student.
+Such students would then continue in physics by taking Physics 145 (Modern Physics) and 146 (Modern Physics Laboratory) in the spring semester.
 Several first-year students have successfully followed this route.
-Please note that while first-year students in Physics 240 are allowed (encouraged!) to enroll in Physics 110, it does not substitute for the co-requisite laboratory, Physics 241.
+Please note that first-year students who are permitted to take Physics 240 must also take Physics 141 (First-Year Seminar in Physics) as their co-requisite lab.
+Those continuing in physics beyond the first year would then take Physics 241 (Fields and Spacetime Laboratory) in their second year, after completing Physics 145 and 146.
 If you are interested in this option, please contact the Physics Department chair.

-If you have any further questions about the courses or about what might be the best choice for you, please contact the department chair (or any member of the Physics Department) for advice.
+If you have any further questions about the courses or about what might be the best choice for you, please contact the department chair for advice.